Instructions and Advices for Authors

 Short communications

-are characterized as articles that are usually not sufficiently based on international
+are characterized as articles that are usually not sufficiently based on international literature or lack their own research.

-quotation potential from a specific viewpoint (e.g. problems of a specific region or
+However, they are interesting and/or have some quotation potential from a specific viewpoint (e.g. problems of a specific region

-a specific field of study not sufficiently covered by scientific literature or some
+or a specific field of study not sufficiently covered by scientific literature or some application innovations - best practices)

 The authors should suggest the type of paper together with its submission.